oceans404/vc-verifier/README.md

 # Polygon ID VC Verifier Server

+This server contains half the code you'll need to set up a VC (Verifiable Credential) gated website with Polygon ID.
+Complete local server setup below, then hook this verification server up to a frontend so you can limit access based on holding a VC that satisifies your requirements.

+## Server functionality

+- Allows [Socket.io polling](https://socket.io/docs/v3/how-it-works/) to emit session specific events back to connected clients

+- Generates a [Query Based Request](https://0xpolygonid.github.io/tutorials/verifier/verification-library/request-api-guide/#query-based-request) in the form of a QR code that the user can scan to prove they own a credential that satisfies certain requirements.
+It also specifies the callback endpoint for verification

+- Reports [Verification](https://0xpolygonid.github.io/tutorials/verifier/verification-library/verification-api-guide/) of the proof sent by the user from their Polygon ID Wallet via callback

 ## Local server setup

-1. ⭐ Star this repo so you have it for future reference, then clone it and install dependencies
+#### 1. ⭐ Star this repo so you have it for future reference, then clone it and install dependencies

 ```bash
 git clone https://github.com/oceans404/vc-verifier